-5.5.2Implementation
+5.5.3 Implementation

 A discrete-event model of computation is well suited for generating hardware.
-It is not very suitable to generate (sequential) software[6] (p.
-131).
-This is for example why VHDL surprises the designer by taking so long.
-A model that hierarchical behavior modelling?
+It is not very suitable to generate (sequential) software[6].
+This is for example why VHDL simulation surprises the designer by taking so long.
+A model that heavily uses entities communicating through signals will burden the discrete-event scheduler and slow down the simulation.
+Thus, a specification built on discrete-event semantics is a poor match for implementation in software.